TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_EM_CC2340R53/drivers/sha2hash/README.md

 This examples shows how to use the SHA2 driver in single step hash mode.

 > The example expects the input string to be encoded in ASCII binary format.
-The user must make sure that the character binary represention used by the host side serial tool corresponds to that of the ASCII binary format.
+The user must make sure that the character binary representation used by the host side serial tool corresponds to that of the ASCII binary format.